egonkm/SentimentAnalysis/README.md

-Sentiment Analysis using python, Mistral, LangChain. \nWe use tweets loaded from The Internet Archive.
+Sentiment Analysis of tweets using python, Mistral, LangChain.
+We use tweets loaded from The Internet Archive.